HarryRHayden/CI-PP4/README.md

 2. You can then choose to deploy the project manually or automatically, automatic deployment will generate a new application every time you push a change to Github, whereas manual deployment requires you to push the `Deploy Branch` button whenever you want a change made.
 3. Once you have chosen your deployment method and have clicked `Deploy Branch` your application will be built and you should now see the `View` button, click this to open your application.

-You can for fork the repository by following these steps:
+You can fork the repository by following these steps:
 1. Go to the GitHub repository
 2. Click on Fork button in upper right hand corner